This post contains affiliate links. Read my disclaimer to learn more.

 Don’t just eat foods high in probiotics though.
 Probiotics are good bacteria that are living organisms that need food.
 If you’re not feeding them, they will die before you reap the benefits.
 Probiotics eat prebiotics.

 Along with eating well, I take a digestive aid.
-You can find it here.
 This helps support the gallbladder and digestive system.

 As you know I gave up coffee a few months ago.
 Coffee was hurting my gallbladder and digestive system.
 Since I quit coffee, my gallbladder attacks are fewer and I don’t feel that constant ache.
-If you’d like to read my post about saying goodbye to coffee, you can find it here
+If you’d like to read my post about saying goodbye to coffee.

 It’s possible to live a normal life with gallbladder disease, you just need to listen to your body and know that it’s okay to slow down and give your body a break every once in a while.